Jay184/DebugNET/README.md

 1. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 1. Run unit tests if possible
 1. Push to the branch (`git push origin feature/AmazingFeature`)
-1. Open a merge request
+1. Open a pull request

 ### Codestyle